 - Demonstrate the ability to construct logical/sound arguments that utilize critical thinking and writing skills.

-- Demonstrate the ability to research, write, and present a term paper and presentation on an IHRM issue.
+- Demonstrate the ability to research, write, and present a term paper and presentation on international human resource management (IHRM) issue.

 General Education Outcomes (GEOs)